insani-ap/ListJob-DMP/README.md

 Due to Facebook SDK and Play Service login, please download the app inside /app/keystore and app/ folder.
-If you want to build this broject, please use keystore inside /app/keystore and app/ folder.
+If you want to build this project, please use keystore inside /app/keystore and app/ folder.

 Technology Used: